Food Access

 For the most up-to-date list of locations, visit www.centraltexasfoodbank.org/food-assistance/get-food-now.

-Data on locations outside Central Texas Food Bank’s network provided for 2022 by Bastrop County Cares, Williamson County and Cities Health District (WCCHD), and 2-1-1.
+Data on locations outside Central Texas Food Bank’s network provided by Bastrop County Cares, Williamson County and Cities Health District (WCCHD), and 2-1-1.

 Click on a county name in the filter to the right of the charts to filter by county.

-Data Source: Central Texas Food Bank data for October 2018-September 2024
+Data Source: Central Texas Food Bank data for October 2018-June 2025

 Nutrition Benefits and Incentives